 4. How does the Fisher effect apply to nominal and real wage growth?

-Just as the Fisher formula can apply to GDP it can apply to vs nominal wage growth as well.
+Just as the Fisher formula can apply to GDP it can apply to real vs nominal wage growth as well.
 The formula for this relationship %∆ Nominal wage ≈ %∆ Real wage + Inflation Rate.

 Example: If Joanne gets a 3% nominal wage increase but her real wage decreases by 2%, then there was approximately 5% inflation (3% ≈ -2% + 5%)

 Note: You can use this formula in multiple arrangements to find any of the 3 values.

 i ≈ r + π r ≈ i – π π ≈ i – r